CityOfZion/neon-js/source/wallet.rst

 The Wallet module is exposed as::

-  import Neon from 'neon-js'
-  const account = Neon.create.account(privateKey)
+  import Neon from '@cityofzion/neon-js' const account = Neon.create.account(privateKey)
   Neon.is.address(string)

-  import {wallet} from 'neon-js' const account = new wallet.Account(privateKey) wallet.isAddress(string)
+  import {wallet} from '@cityofzion/neon-js' const account = new wallet.Account(privateKey)
+  wallet.isAddress(string)